aeszyman/athletes-of-piety/syllabus.md

 * William Harmless, “Symeon the Stylite and Syrian Asceticism,” in _Desert Christians: An Introduction to the Literature of Early Monasticism_ (Oxford University Press, 2004), 426-428. eBook (background)
 * _The Life of Saint Simeon Stylites_ by Theodoret, Bishop of Cyrrhus. required text (assignment)
+* _The Life and Daily Mode of Living of Blessed Simeon the Stylite_ by Antonios. required text (assignment)

 Please submit Assignment 6.